 Naturally, “recalled airbags should be replaced to ensure that occupants receive the optimal level of protection in a crash,” notes the IIHS.

 What can drivers and passengers do to prevent injuries from airbags?

 As one might expect, airbags provide optimal benefit when drivers and passengers are wearing their seat belts and sitting in the proper position.
 “Drivers should sit with their chests at least 10 inches away from the center of the steering wheel … and areas on or around airbags should be free of objects that can either alter the proper deployment of airbags or become dangerous projectiles within the vehicle,” advises the IIHS.
 Otherwise, occupants are at risk of suffering the following types of injuries:

 We work tirelessly to help you collect for your injuries

 Cases involving the failure of airbags are typically complicated cases that can involve multiple defendants.
-Our personal injury lawyers have the experience necessary to handle the most complex airbag failure cases, to ensure that all aspects of your case are explored and that all responsible parties are held accountable.
+Our airbag injury lawyers have the experience necessary to handle the most complex airbag failure cases, to ensure that all aspects of your case are explored and that all responsible parties are held accountable.

-If you or a loved one has had the misfortune of being seriously injured by an airbag in Nashville or anywhere else in Tennessee, contact the experienced personal injury lawyers at Raybin & Weissman for a free consultation or call us at 615-256-6666.
+If you or a loved one has had the misfortune of being seriously injured by an airbag in Nashville or anywhere else in Tennessee, contact the experienced airbag injury lawyers at Raybin & Weissman for a free consultation or call us at 615-256-6666.